theantagonist9509/zgrad-mnist-classifier/README.md

 The model architecture, learning hyperparameters, number of epochs, output path, etc. can be configured in `src/train.zig`.

-**If there already exists a file at the model output path, then it will be loaded and fine-tuned instead of training from scratch.**
+**If there already exists a file at the model output path, then it will be loaded and fine-tuned instead of being trained from scratch.**

 ### Interact